 The Bank has adopted the revaluation model under IAS 16 for owner-occupied property.
-A valuation report dated 29 October 2019 was prepared by an independent, accredited, qualified valuer, who possesses appropriate qualifications and recent experience in the valuation of similar objects, in accordance with which the net book value of the Bank's business centre premises in Limassol, comprising of freehold land and buildings, does not materially differ from its fair value.
+A valuation report dated 10 December 2020 was prepared by an independent, accredited, qualified valuer, who possesses appropriate qualifications and recent experience in the valuation of similar objects, in accordance with which the net book value of the Bank's business centre premises in Limassol, comprising of freehold land and buildings, does not materially differ from its fair value.

-Management considers the date of the valuation exercise sufficiently proximate to the reporting period end, to be used as a 31 December fair value measurement.
+Revaluations are performed with sufficient regularity such that the carrying amount does not differ materially from that which would be determined using fair values at the reporting date.
 As such, the aforementioned freehold land and buildings are stated at their revalued amounts, being the fair value at the date of revaluation, less any subsequent accumulated depreciation and subsequent accumulated impairment losses.
 The valuation conforms to International Valuation Standards and IFRS 13, and was based on recent market transactions of similar properties performed at arm's length terms.